okekejus/API-Logs/README.md

 # API Logs
 A repository for code used to interact with APIs from various data sources.
 These are mainly code snippets from previous/ongoing work projects.
 Over time I expect to revisit these, and would like to improve my work in the process.
+All scripts are set up to run as background tasks, so the main focus of the scripts will be connection to + retrieval of data, not interactivity.

 APIs used are listed below.
 None of the data collected using these scripts belongs to me, so I will be unable to share any of the datasets associated with the files.